How To Plan A Salt Lake City To Yellowstone Road Trip

 Because we personally drove this road trip route ourselves in 2019.
 Since then we’ve been back to Yellowstone for a second visit and our various Wyoming travel guides have helped hundreds of thousands of first time visitors plan trips to this region.

-In 2019, we drove from Mt Rushmore to Yellowstone, before spending 4 days in Yellowstone, 2 days in Grand Teton and one day in Salt Lake City.
-Using our extensive knowledge from the region, we’re going to show you exactly how to plan this bucket list road trip from Salt Lake City to Yellowstone.
+We’ve also driven Mt Rushmore to Yellowstone twice, spent a total of 7 days in Yellowstone, 2 days in Grand Teton and one day in Salt Lake City.
+So using our extensive knowledge from this entire region, we’re going to show you exactly how to plan your bucket list road trip from Salt Lake City to Yellowstone.
+Read more about us.

-Travel Tip: Yellowstone might be your top priority but you should also allow for at least one day in Grand Teton.
-You won’t regret it!
+Tip: Yellowstone might be your top priority but you should also allow for at least one day in Grand Teton.
+Trust us, you won’t regret it!

 Why Start A Yellowstone Road Trip From Salt Lake City?